V. P. Singh: Member of Lok Sabha

-He was elected to Lok Sabha in 1971 from Phulpur (Lok Sabha constituency).
+He was elected to Lok Sabha in 1971 from Phulpur.
 He lost from Allahabad in 1977, but won in 1980 as member of Indira Congress.
 He resigned from Lok Sabha when he became Chief Minister of Uttar Pradesh in June 1980.
 After he resigned from Congress and quit as Rajya Sabha member in 1987, he entered Lok Sabha by winning the bye-poll for Allahabad seat vacated by Amitabh Bachchan.
-He was elected to Lok Sabha from Fatehpur (Lok Sabha constituency) in 1989 and became Prime Minister for 11 months.
+He was elected to Lok Sabha from Fatehpur in 1989 and became Prime Minister for 11 months.
 He was elected from Fatehpur again in 1991, the last time he contested any election.

 Administerial skill

-He was considered very close to Rajiv Gandhi as well as Indira Gandhi and was loyal to them at a time when the experienced leaders of Congress Party founded a new party, Indian National Congress, and empowered the party of Indira Gandhi (Indian National Congress).
+He was considered very close to Rajiv Gandhi as well as Indira Gandhi and was loyal to them at a time when the experienced leaders of Congress Party founded a new party, Indian National Congress (Organisation), and empowered the party of Indian National Congress (Requisition).
 Singh was known as "Mr. Clean" because of his impeccable history and also because of his opposition for the corruption in Bofors deal, which lead the way for him to contest his own party to fight the 1989 Lok Sabha Election and become Prime Minister of India.
-Singh was responsible for managing the coalition of the Left and the Bharatiya Janata Party (BJP) against Rajiv Gandhi to dethrone him in the 1989 elections.
+Singh was responsible for managing the coalition of the Left parties and the Bharatiya Janata Party (BJP) against Rajiv Gandhi to dethrone him in the 1989 elections.
 He is remembered for the important role that he played in 1989 that changed the course of Indian politics.
 Singh acted boldly by issuing an arrest warrant against L. K. Advani midway through the latter's Rath Yatra.